csesoc/website/README.md

 ## Environment Variables

 Please note that you have to add /Config/.env.dev and include the env secrets.
-Please contact `@Jaaaa#9606` or `@Flying McCartney Monster#1172` on discord for these if you don't have them :)
+Please contact `laurlala#1696`, `jumbo#9999` or `Mae#6758
+` on discord for these if you don't have them :)

 ## Postgres Instructions
 access interactive terminal by running `docker exec -it pg_container bash`